Quasinormal Modes of Charged Dilaton Black Holes in 2+1 Dimensions: Quasinormal Modes of an Uncharged Dilaton Black Hole

 By combining eq.(29), eq.(31), eq.(34) and eq.(37) leads to,

 By Combining eq.(24) and eq.(32) leads to,

 eliminating $\beta$ from the above equations(39) and (40) leads to the quasinormal frequency $\omega$ as,

-Note that the QNM's of this black holes have the interesting property being ``pure-imaginary''.
+Hence, the QNM's of this black holes are pure-imaginary.
 In a recent article, Berti et. al. \cite{kok2} showed that the Schwarzchild-AdS black holes to have pure imaginary QNM's for gravitational and electromagnetic perturbations.
 Here, the frequency behaves as the inverse of the AdS radius for small values of $m$.
-Interesting point to note is that the Hawking temperature of the uncharged black hole, $T_H =\Lambda/\pi$ is independent of the black hole mass. $|\omega|$ is also independent of the black hole mass.
-Furthermore, $|\omega|$ $\sim \Lambda$ for small $m$ values leading to a linear relation between $\omega$ and $T_H$.
+It is noted that the Hawking temperature of the uncharged black hole, $T_H =\Lambda/\pi$ is independent of the black hole mass and so do $|\omega|$. $|\omega|$ $\sim \Lambda$ for small $m$ values and therefore there is a linear relation between $\omega$ and $T_H$.